Descanonge/neba/docs/source/datasets.rst

 A dataset instance is supposed to represent a specific set of parameters.
-Changing parameters might affect modules, and thus it is recommended to change parameters using :meth:`.DataManagerBase.set_params` or :meth:`.DataManagerBase.update_params`.
+Changing parameters might affect modules, and thus it is recommended to change parameters using :meth:`.DataManagerBase.set_params` or :meth:`.DataManagerBase.reset_params`.
 After the parameters have been modified, this function will launch all "reset callbacks" that have been registered by modules.
 For instance, some modules may use a cache and need to void it after a parameters change.